glitterfang/node-cheddar-getter/README.markdown

 **node-cheddar-getter: a simple client**

-Write now the project is pretty simple.
+Right now the project is pretty simple.
 It's basically a wrapper class that combines `request` with `xml2js`.

 I'll be adding convience functions as I need them.